What is organ and tissue donation?

 Can I know who my baby helps?

-- We can tell you if they are a boy or girl, their age, and the state where the transplant took place.
+To respect each person’s privacy, we cannot share exactly who your baby helps.
+ARORA can tell you if they are a boy or girl, their age, and the state where the transplant took place; they can tell you if the family wants to share more information.

-If you want to write a letter to the family, let us know.
-We will help you.
+If you want to write a letter to the family, ARORA can help you.

 How do I get more information?